sprintup/backend-workshop/learnYouNode/README.md

 * must set errors on request or the app might crash
 * [JSON.stringify()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)
 * .pipe() directs data from one stream to another

+## Lesson 12: HTTP Uppercaseer
+* [through2-map](file:///usr/local/lib/node_modules/learnyounode/node_modules/through2-map  ) works like Array#map() but for streams of data
+* request.on('data',callback) is where the data from the request is stored
+* program with the thought that what is exected doesn't occur first and add exceptions.
+For instance, the solution has a if !POST return statment prior to logic.